-ONE | Let’s try some cross stitching.
 This Etsy Shop provides you with templates from all over the globe.
 You can choose from London, Paris, New York, and Sydney just to name a few.
 You can pick them up for 6 dollars a piece or a three-pack bundle for 15 dollars.
 You could also check out this cross stitch map of the United States!

-TWO | Watercolor Photo: turn a beautiful picture from your trip into an amazing watercolor photo for a gallery wall.
+Turn a beautiful picture from your trip into an amazing watercolor photo for a gallery wall.
 You can achieve this by purchasing the Waterlogue app for the cheap price of $ 2.99.
 Check out this article on how to use the app.

 If you’re like me then you use coaster everyday so what better way to incorporate a wonderful memory into your everyday life.
 Plus, they’ll be a great conversation piece when you have people over to your house.
 I am sure you can find a tutorial online or order pick from a few different sets on Uncommon Goods.
 They would be a great gift for family members as well. (i.e. I made a set for my father of a trip of ours from my childhood.)

-I love these; they are the coolest and most creative piece of mention, in my opinion.
+I love these, they are the coolest and most creative piece of mention, in my opinion.
 I have gotten countless ones for myself and even got one for my sister when she moved away from home to pursue her veterinary degree.

 Get this awesome scratch off travel journal to customize for each trip you make.
 I ordered a few for my upcoming trips this year.

-NINE | Collect a specific souvenir on each trip.
 For example, Edward and I pick up a magnet on each trip that we go on.
 As of now, these magnets sit on the face on my fridge and take me back in time each time I see them.